d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 ## Summary

 * Multiple channels can be used to extend the model parameters of the convolutional layer.
-* The $1\times 1$ convolutional layer is equivalent to the fully-connected layer, when applied on a per pixel basis.
+* The $1\times 1$ convolutional layer is equivalent to the fully connected layer, when applied on a per pixel basis.
 * The $1\times 1$ convolutional layer is typically used to adjust the number of channels between network layers and to control model complexity.